alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

     <img style="width:50%" src="/public/destruct-o-match/score1.png">
 </p>

-The reason I got so many points compared to the distribution above is a combination of some shuffles and beneficial bugs.
-I don't know how, but I got more points from the end-level bonuses in levels 3 and 4 than I was supposed to.
+The reason I got so many points compared to the distribution above is a combination of using Shuffles for points and beneficial bugs.
+I don't know how, but I got a lot more points from the end-level bonuses in levels 3 and 4 than I was supposed to.
 I noticed that levels 3 and 4 are only 12 x 15 instead of 13 x 15 from the Flash version, so there may be some other bug going on there.

 Still, this is a good sign!
 We only need to crank out 70 more points.
-If we can get this close with looking 1 move ahead, let's plan further out.
+If we can get this close only looking 1 move ahead, let's plan further out.

 Step 5: Just Go Harder